 Most likely, nothing.
-Some organizations have strict firewall or email rules in place which whilelist certain sites.
-If your organization has whitelisted innotas.com or email@example.com you should add a whitelist entry for ppmpro.com and/or firstname.lastname@example.org now so you’ll be ready (leave the existing whitelists in place as well until after the transition has taken place).
+Some organizations have strict firewall or email rules in place which implement a list of allowed sites.
+If your organization has put innotas.com or email@example.com on your allowlist, you should also add a an entry for ppmpro.com and/or firstname.lastname@example.org now so you’ll be ready (leave the existing allowlists in place as well until after the transition has taken place).

 What will I need to do later?

 When convenient, you can:

 - update any links to PPM Pro, including published dashboards (intranet sites, sharepoint, documentation, and so on).
 Again, we'll have redirects in place so existing links to innotas.com will continue to work but it would be the least confusing if links from these sites are updated to use ppmpro.com

 - change any integrations not managed by Planview to use ppmpro.com (redirects will be in place to give you time to do this)